Logging#

 Closed 🟡 indices can be re-opened with a support ticket.
 Only open 🟢 indices can be searched.

-Logs older than 2 months are deleted 🔴 to ensure the cluster stays healthy.
+Logs older than 2 months are deleted 🔴 to ensure the cluster stays healthy and disk space manageable.

-Dedicated Cloud customers are able to have their logs shipped to other locations of their choosing.
-Please reach out to support if you want to know more.
+Dedicated Cloud customers are able to have their logs additionally shipped to other locations of their choosing.
+Please reach out to your TAM if you want to know more.

 Select a Tenant#